XRPLF/rippled/CONTRIBUTING.md

 - `master`: The latest stable release.
 - `gh-pages`: The documentation for this project, built by Doxygen.

+The tip of each branch must be signed.
-All of your commits must be signed, and GitHub must know your verifying key.
+In order for GitHub to sign a squashed commit that it builds from your pull request, all of your commits must be signed, and GitHub must know your verifying key.
 Please walk through the excellent documentation from GitHub to set up [signature verification][signing].